How to make time for self-care

 That’s impossible, I'm too busy.

 It does require some pre-planning and compromises.
-You’ll have to account for your time, and make sure you really use your study time for studying, not sharing memes on the group chat.
+You’ll have to account for your time and make sure you really use your study time, not share memes on the group chat.
 Your studying should be structured and planned out daily until the exam.

-How will I know how much time I’ll actually need?
+How will I know how much time I’ll need?

 It will depend on each class and how you’ve been studying before this.
-If it’s a class you feel confident in and you’ve been studying for regularly all semester, you can likely allot less time to it than to your more difficult course.
+If it’s a class you feel confident in and have been studying for regularly all semester, you can likely allot less time to it than your more difficult course.

-Add in things like your work or internship schedule and any obligations on your calendar, like family events or student group meetings.
-You want to get as full a view of what you need to accomplish as possible.
-Check out our guide to tutoring while you’re planning and work in as many sessions as you can.
+Add your work or internship schedule and any obligations on your calendar, like family events or student group meetings.
+You want a full view of what you need to accomplish.
+Check out our guide to tutoring while you’re planning and work in as many sessions as possible.

 What about other ways to relax?